-College is an opportunity and also an investment.
-With student loan payments having resumed in October 2023, students and consumers must understand the impact of monthly student loan debt payments on their buying power.
+College is an opportunity and also an investment that many rely on student loans to make.
+Those who do must understand the impact of the resulting monthly payments on their buying power.

-Although there’s been a slight downward trend in the most recent official data, total student debt stood at more than $1.73 trillion as of Fall 2023.1 That’s more than the totals for auto loans and revolving credit, including credit card debt.
-Only the mortgage market supports more debt in the US today at $12.14 trillion.2
+After trending sporadically downward in 2023 and 2024, total student debt stood at more than $1.77 trillion in Q4 2024 — the highest total ever.1 That’s more than the totals for auto loans and revolving credit, including credit card debt.
+Only the mortgage market supports more debt in the U.S. today at $12.61 trillion.2

-The average federal student loan debt balance is more than $37,000 per borrower, and the total with private loans is more than $40,000.3 Student loan debt reduces consumer spending, discourages business growth and homebuying, and may result in more Americans needing the protection of the social safety net.4
+A recent analysis pegs the average federal student loan debt balance at nearly $39,000 per borrower, with the total including private loans amounting to nearly $42,000.3 Student loan debt reduces consumer spending, discourages business growth and home buying, and may result in more Americans needing the protection of the social safety net.4

 Ultimately, that’s because student loan debt payments take a significant chunk of people’s monthly incomes.
-Here, we’ll explore some factors around monthly debt payments to better understand the implications of student loan debt.
+Here, we’ll explore average monthly debt payments among various student groups to better understand the financial implications of student loan debt.

-The Average Undergraduate Student Loan Debt Payment = $306/Month
+The Average Undergraduate Student Loan Debt Payment is $340/Month

 Analyzing average monthly student loan debt payments is a comparative exercise.
 Everyone’s loans and goals are different.

-Student loan payments are deferred while borrowers are in school, although some manage to make payments.
+Borrowers may defer student loan payments while they are in school, although some manage to make payments.
 Repayment typically begins six months after graduation.

 Unsurprisingly, undergraduate students earning an Associate’s degree accrue smaller loans, with students earning a Bachelor’s degree spending significantly more on college.

-That’s more than half the average monthly car payment for a used car in the US, which is $533.6
+That monthly payment figure is considerably more than half the average monthly car payment for a used car in the U.S., which is $525.6

-For perspective, consider that the median annual earnings of full-time, year-round workers with Associate’s degrees is $45,000.7 That’s $3,750 in gross monthly earnings.
+For perspective, consider that the median annual earnings of full-time, year-round workers with Associate’s degrees is $49,500 ($4,125 in gross monthly earnings).7

-The concept of education as investment plays out even more vividly when students consider graduate or professional education.
-More than 866,000 students earned Master’s degrees in 2021, and more than 194,000 earned doctorates or professional degrees.
+The concept of education as investment plays out even more vividly for students pursuing graduate or professional education.
+The latest NCES data shows more than 925,000 students earned Master’s degrees and more than 205,000 earned doctorates or professional degrees in 2022-23.8

 What’s most telling about the earning expectations of graduate and professional students is that when it’s time for graduate school, comparatively few students choose traditionally lower-paying degrees in liberal arts.